About the Center

 --Martin Luther King, Jr., remarks from acceptance speech of the Nobel Peace Prize, 1964

-In keeping with Martin Luther King, Jr.’s observation, now more than ever we need a diversity of perspectives, strategies, and actors to create the conditions for equity, justice, and health in our food and farming systems.
-This requires a shift towards a values-based and systems-approach to addressing the 1) biophysical sustainability of food production; 2) the quality of life of farmers and farming communities; 3) issues of food access and human health in rural and urban spaces; 4) and the emancipatory potential for socially just food systems.
+In keeping with Martin Luther King, Jr.’s observation, now more than ever we need a diversity of perspectives, strategies, and actors to create the conditions for equity, justice, and health in our food systems.
+This requires a shift towards a values-based and systems-approach.
+Our outreach, research, and teaching goals and activities address the interconnectivity of food system issues, including:

 Center for Food Systems and Community Transformation

 We work at the nexus of food, agriculture, and society to explore and catalyze the conditions for a more just and sustainable food system so that all may thrive.

 Our aims include:

 - Developing dynamic co-learning partnerships across Virginia Tech and the Commonwealth for improved collaboration among a diversity of stakeholders addressing the complexity of food system issues with emphasis on social equity and community sustainability.

 - Launching community-based research initiatives that addresses historical and emergent issues related to healthy food access, farming system viability, ecological sustainability, and producer/food worker rights.

 - Supporting community-university teaching and learning opportunities by leveraging existing, and creating new, service-based curriculum in food, farming, and community transformation.